 FRENCH NO. 6 – World no. 41 Nicolas Mahut (Twitter @nmahut, Instagram @nicomahut)

-He is widely known for losing the longest match in tennis history, but lawn-loving veteran Mahut deserves more than that.
+He is widely remembered for losing the longest match in tennis history, but lawn-loving veteran Mahut deserves to be known for more than that.
 Currently world no. 1 in doubles, the 34-year-old partnered Pierre-Hugues Herbert to the Wimbledon title in July.
 And his singles career has been enjoying late-blooming success, with Mahut claiming his third s-Hertogenbosch title in four years during the 2016 grass-court season.

 FRENCH NO. 7 – World no. 45 Benoit Paire (Twitter @benoitpaire, Instagram @benpaire)